Patrick Radden Keefe

 Patrick Radden Keefe is a master investigative journalist and storyteller, whose groundbreaking reporting has exposed the Sackler family for their role in the opioid crisis and identified the culprit in a notorious, decades-old murder.
 In his lively talks, he offers a colorful and often funny behind-the-scenes look at the sagas he has spent his career exploring, and makes an inspiring case for the power of old-fashioned storytelling.

-Patrick Radden Keefe is a longtime staff writer at the New Yorker and the bestselling author of five books, which have been published into 24 languages.
-Empire of Pain: The Secret History of the Sackler Dynasty, a New York Times bestseller, received the 2021 Baillie Gifford Prize for the best nonfiction book published in the English language, and was shortlisted for the FT/McKinsey Business Book of the Year.
+His New York Times bestseller, Empire of Pain: The Secret History of the Sackler Dynasty, received the 2021 Baillie Gifford Prize for the best nonfiction book published in the English language and was shortlisted for the FT/McKinsey Business Book of the Year.
 His reporting on the Sacklers inspired the hit Netflix series Painkiller, on which he was an executive producer; the Emmy-nominated HBO documentary Crime of the Century, for which he served as a consultant and one of the chief on-camera voices; and the Oscar-nominated film All the Beauty and the Bloodshed, in which he appeared on camera.

 In 2020, Keefe was the creator and host of the 8-part investigative podcast Wind of Change, about the strange convergence of Cold War espionage and heavy metal music.
 The series was named the #1 podcast of the year by the Guardian and Entertainment Weekly and became an international hit for Spotify.
 It received two Webby Awards and three Ambie Awards from the Podcast Academy, including “Best Host,” and generated over 10 million downloads.

-In addition to the New Yorker, Patrick Radden Keefe’s work has appeared in the New York Review of Books, New York Times Magazine, Slate, and numerous other publications, and he is a frequent commentator on NPR, the BBC, and MSNBC.
+In addition to the New Yorker, Patrick Radden Keefe’s work has appeared in the New York Review of Books, New York Times Magazine, Slate, and numerous other publications.
+He is also a frequent commentator on NPR, the BBC, and MSNBC.
 He is a recipient of the National Magazine Award for Feature Writing and was twice a finalist for the National Magazine Award for Reporting.
 He is the recipient of fellowships from the Guggenheim Foundation, the Rockefeller Foundation, the New America Foundation, the Woodrow Wilson International Center for Scholars, the Cullman Center for Scholars and Writers at the New York Public Library, and the New York Institute for the Humanities.

 Topics